ste-fire-dev/AngularTraining/exercises/day_1_your_first_angular_project/assigment.md

         \---tslint.json
     ```

- 5. Start your angular app via and check the running application under http://localhost:4200 :
+ 5. Start your angular app via this command and check the running application under http://localhost:4200 :

         > npm start

-## Creating the imitator component
+## Creating the Imitator component

 **Components** are the main building block of angular applications, binding the views to the applications logic.

 All angular components correspond to a certain  **angular Module**.
 You will get more into angular modules later, for now, just keep in mind that no component can exista outside a certain module.

-All compoents are usually composed from 3 files:
+All components are usually composed from 3 files:
         `component.css component.ts and component.html`

 If you look inside the generated project under `../src/app/` you will find that the Angular CLI  generated the following 4 files: